rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/dynamicCalls.md

 | **_sdk_**          | sdk name                                           |
 | **_invalidValue_** | Determines whether an error or result is expected. |

-**Note:** This glue step will work only if the fireboltCall object contains `setMethod` and `setParams` fields.
+**Note:** This glue step will work only if the fireboltCall object contains `setMethod` and `setParams` is a not required field, by default it will take an empty object.

+## '(.+)' invokes the '(.+)' get API

+#### Purpose: Sending a message to platform or 3rd party app to invoke an API and get the value.

 ### Examples:

-- `Given 1st party app invokes the 'Firebolt' API to set`
+- `And '1st party app' invokes the 'Firebolt' get API`
-- `Given 1st party app invokes the 'Firebolt' API to set invalid value`
+- `And '3rd party app' invokes the 'Firebolt' get API`

-## '(.+)' invokes the '(.+)' get API
+- `And 'test_app' invokes the 'Firebolt' get API`

-**Purpose:** Sending a message to platform or 3rd party app to invoke an API and get the value.

 ### Params: